-Use the AccuTrak to record sound levels of compressor noise, fan vibration, fan belts, motors, and even noisy ducts.
+Use the AccuTrak® to record sound levels of compressor noise, fan vibration, fan belts, motors, and even noisy ducts.

-The overall ultrasonic sound level of a system can be recorded and compared to previous and future readings.
-Although the AccuTrak will only record the ultrasonic range of a noisy system (which we can't hear), this part of the sound will increase in proportion to the sonic part which is the problem.
-Use a different type of sound meter when actual decibels need to be recorded.
+The overall sound level of a system can be recorded and compared to previous and future readings.
+If a system owner is complaining about increased noise coming from certain equipment, this can be verified if previous AccuTrak® readings were taken.

+Although the AccuTrak® will only record the ultrasonic range of a noisy system, this part of the sound will increase in proportion to the sonic part the customer is hearing and complaining about.